 - eye drops

-A person who is pregnant or has a liver disorder should consult their doctor before taking antihistamines.
+A person who is pregnant, has a heart condition, or liver disorder should consult their doctor before taking antihistamines.

-Non-steroidal anti-inflammatory medications (NSAIDs) may also be used to help temporarily reduce pain, swelling, and cramping caused by allergies.
+Nonsteroidal anti-inflammatory medications (NSAIDs) may also help temporarily reduce pain, swelling, and cramping caused by allergies.

 Avoid the allergen

-The best way to treat and prevent allergic reactions is to know what triggers the reaction and stay away from it, especially food allergens.
+The best way to treat and prevent allergic reactions is to know what triggers them and stay away from them, especially food allergens.

 When this is not possible or realistic, using antihistamines or decongestants when in contact with allergens can help to treat the symptoms.